BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 .. code-block:: bash

-  dram2 -o called_annotated -c 30 annotate --use_db methyl
+  dram2 -d called_annotated -t 30 annotate --use_db methyl
-  dram2 -o called_annotated -c 30 annotate -f --use_db methyl
+  dram2 -d called_annotated -t 30 annotate -f --use_db methyl

 If you call the genes for a FASTA but do not annotate it with the required databases, distill will give you an error, informing you of exactly what you are missing.
 The ``phylotree`` and ``adjectives`` commands will do the same.
 The force flag will once again allow you to continue, however ill-advised.